 Adolescent HIV/AIDS Prevention National Resource Center

-Quick Fact: Over 50% of youth with HIV in the U.S. do not know they are infected.
+Quick Fact: Almost 50% of youth with HIV in the United States do not know they are infected.

-What Works in Youth HIV presents emerging and evidence-based practices and practical resources to help those who work with youth to prevent HIV/AIDS.
-Find prevention strategies, interventions, and social media approaches to meet the needs of the youth you serve; browse training and technical assistance resources; engage with interactive media to improve the health and well-being of adolescents.
+What Works in Youth HIV presents emerging and evidence-based practices and practical resources to help those who work with adolescents to prevent HIV/AIDS.
+Find prevention strategies, interventions, and social media approaches to meet the needs of the adolescents you serve; browse training and technical assistance resources; engage with interactive media to improve the health and well-being of adolescents.

-Funding for this project comes from the HHS Secretary’s Minority AIDS Initiative (MAI) that funds activities to prevent new HIV infections and reduce drop-offs along the HIV care continuum for racial and ethnic minorities living with HIV.
-The new online Adolescent HIV/AIDS Prevention National Resource Center will target those who are working with youth at risk for HIV.
-Over the three years of the project, the site will offer content specific to African American and Hispanic/Latino adolescents who are engaging in male to male sexual contact; disconnected youth, including those who are runaways, homeless, in detention centers or foster care or not in school; and teens who live in communities with high rates of HIV and STDs.
+Funding for this project came from the HHS Secretary’s Minority AIDS Initiative Fund (SMAIF) that funds activities to prevent new HIV infections and reduce drop-offs along the HIV care continuum for racial and ethnic minorities living with HIV.
+The new online Adolescent HIV/AIDS Prevention National Resource Center targeted those who are working with youth at risk for HIV.
+Over the three years of the project, the site offered content specific to black and Hispanic adolescents who are engaging in male to male sexual contact; disconnected adolescents, including those who are runaways, homeless, in detention centers or foster care, or not in school; and adolescents who live in communities with high rates of HIV and STDs.